On This Page

 -

-Insert the new virtual disk with the desired size to the virtual machine.
+If not already done, add the new virtual disk to the virtual machine.

 -